I don't expect you to understand

 The underlying message is this: no matter how bad things may seem at a particular moment, whatever it is, eventually it will get better.
 Everybody's life sucks at one point or another, but then, before you know it, things aren't quite so shitty anymore.
 Sometimes you have to be patient with yourself, though, as to struggle against the quicksand can prove to be self-defeating.
 You also have to be careful not to pull other people in there with you.

-This is the only full song that I've ever written on baritone guitar.
+This was the first song that I ever wrote on baritone guitar.
 To be perfectly honest, I'm not thrilled with the way that the vocals came out on this one, but I think it's about the best I could do with what I've got.
 Part of it was not knowing how to mix the various tracks properly, as it's got a lot more low end on here than I do on most of my songs and not much to fill in the upper part of the sound spectrum.
 One of the pros and cons of DIY recording is that I tend to learn by doing.

 Continuing with a certain theme, today's B-track is called Don't Forget Who You Are, from my 2017 album Good Night, Fahrenheit.
 It's about the things we wish we could say to the people that we'll probably never see again, and about how old friends are always with us, because they helped shape the people that we become.
 This also happens to be one of my favorite songs to perform live.